 Our modern weapons and the climate change mean that we either enlighten ourselves or we face destruction.

-Again, I don’t see simple and well defined “crossroad” of evolution: I doubt there are many well defined “now or never” moments in evolution and, if they are, they only become apparent in hindsight.
+Again, I don’t see a simple and well-defined “crossroad” of evolution: I doubt there are many well-defined “now or never” moments in evolution and, if they are, they only become apparent in hindsight.

 Otherwise, saying “now or never” is just another (poor) effort at becoming a bigger pundit, garnering more followers and, as well, sell more.
 Basically, just another power move.

 - National and Racial Pain Bodies?

-Tolle says that since we carry the pain of our past, the pain body is larger among blacks, jews, and nations which saw much devastation.
+Tolle says that since we carry the pain of our past, the pain body is larger among blacks, jews, and nations that saw much devastation.

 I think this is a big BS and it’s also a dangerous victim mentality.